SESYNC-ci/ci-spring2016/Lessons/shiny.md

 Output objects
 --------------

 Output objects are created through the combination of pairs of `render*()` and `*Output()` functions.
-Define a list of output objects in the server file using render functions:
+The server fil defines a list of output objects in the server file using render functions such as:

 ``` r
 output$my_plot <- renderPlot({})
 ```

-Render functions build an object to display in the server file.
+Render functions tell Shiny **how to** build an object to display in the user interface.
+The outputs of render functions are called *observers* because they observe all upstream reactive values for changes.
 Use curly brackets inside parenthesis if there are input objects being used.
 The code inside the body of the render function will run whenever a reactive value inside the code changes.
-Use the output ID to refer to that output element in the user interface file to place it in the app.
+Use the outputId name to refer to that output element in the user interface file to place it in the app.

 ``` r
 ui.R